aetperf/Edsger/docs/source/quickstart.md

 ### When to Use Bellman-Ford vs Dijkstra

 **Use Bellman-Ford when:**
-- Your graph contains negative edge weights
+- Your directed graph contains negative edge weights
-- You need to detect negative cycles
+- You need to detect negative cycles in directed graphs
 - Working with financial networks, arbitrage detection, or differential constraints
 - Performance is less critical than correctness

 **Use Dijkstra when:**
 - All edge weights are non-negative (e.g., distances, travel times, costs)
 - You need the fastest possible performance (O((V+E)logV) vs O(VE))
-- Working with road networks, shortest distance problems
+- Working with directed road networks, shortest distance problems in directed graphs

 ### Performance Considerations

 Bellman-Ford has O(VE) time complexity compared to Dijkstra's O((V+E)logV).
-For large graphs with only positive weights, Dijkstra is significantly faster.
-However, the performance difference may be acceptable for smaller graphs or when negative weights are essential to your problem.
+For large directed graphs with only positive weights, Dijkstra is significantly faster.
+However, the performance difference may be acceptable for smaller directed graphs or when negative weights are essential to your problem.

 ## Next Steps